RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Arts/Games/Nemein.md

 # Rules
-The most common variation of Nemein is played with two players on a board consisting of hexagons.
+Nemein is a two-player strategy game played on a hexagonal grid.
+Players compete to control the board through strategic settlement and combat.
+The game is typically played with two differing currencies, but may be played with the same currency.
+If using the same currency each player must distinguish their coins by consistently using either heads or tails.

-Nemein is played on a simple hexagonal board with 2 players.
-Its a strategy game where players fight to control more of the board.
-Players must use coins of different nationalities, starting by choosing a handful of change which adds up to a corresponding whole fraction of their nations currency but which does not exceed a certain number of coins.
-(I.E. with USD you could choose a quarter, four dimes, six nickels, and five pennies, but you couldn't just choose a hundred pennies.)
+Each player selects a handful of coins that add up to a whole fraction of their national currency, within a set maximum number of coins.
+(E.g., in USD: one quarter, four dimes, six nickels, and five pennies is valid; one hundred pennies is not.)

-  Heads and tails correspond to units or houses respectively.
-One of each action may be taken by a player each turn (I.E. you can move a unit and turn a unit into a house in one turn, but you cant move two units in a turn):
+Terminology: All pieces on the board are coins.
+Coins of the highest denomination are used to construct houses; all others are considered units.

+Turn Structure: On their turn a player may perform up to one of each of the following actions, in the order they are listed.
+Players may skip any action, but once an action is skipped or completed they may not return to it later in the same turn.
-1. Move a unit;
+1. Move an unhoused unit;
 2. Split a unit;
-3. Turn a unit into a house.
+3. Upgrade a housed unit.

-1. Units may be moved to any adjacent tile as long as it is not occupied by more than one piece.
-When a player moves their unit if it overlaps with another coin it attacks.
-If the attacking unit is of a higher fraction of value than the attacked coin then it wins.
-If they are of equal or less value then a coin flip is made for who wins.
-The winner goes up to the next available fraction of value, the loser is removed from the board.
+4. House a unit;

+Movement: Unhoused units may move to any adjacent tile containing fewer than three coins.
+Up to three coins may coexist on a tile.
+If a unit moves onto a tile with one or more opposing coins, an attack is initiated.

+Attacking: If a unit moves onto a tile occupied by one or more enemy coins an attack is initiated against the tile.
+If the attacker's value is greater than the lowest-value enemy coin the attacker wins.
+If the attacker's value is equal to or less than the lowest-value enemy coin the outcome is decided by a coin flip.
+If the attacker loses, the attacker is removed and all defenders remain.
+If the attacker wins, all enemy coins on the tile are removed, the attacker is promoted to the next available coin denomination, and the attacking player may take another turn.

-2. A unit which is not of the minimum fraction of value may be divided into two coins of the next fraction of value down (I.E. an American quarter(1/4) would become two dimes(1/10)) if they are on a tile by themselves.
-These two units exist on the same tile until one is moved.
+Splitting: A unit which is not of the minimum fraction of value and exists on a tile with no more than one other friendly unit may be divided into two more units of the next fraction of value down (I.E. an American dime(1/10) would become two nickels(1/20)).

-3. If a unit is on a tile which does not already have a house they may be flipped to tails, becoming a house of equal value.
+Housing: If a unit is alone on a tile it may be housed by placing a coin of the highest denomination beneath it.
+Houses are not units and cannot move.
+The unit on top of a house may not move, but may still split.
+If a tile contains two friendly units and one is housed, their positions may be swapped.

-The end objective of the game is to eliminate the enemy or seize a certain number of tiles across the board by turning them into houses.
+The game is won either by eliminating all opposing units or by claiming a set number of tiles through the placement of houses.
 # Variations

 # Cultural Significance